Plantenna/Stomata-microscope/README.md

 The labview acquisition software is in folder plantenna latest version 2022

-The ImageJ analyses scripts are in folder ZZ
+The ImageJ analyses scripts are in folder ImageJscripts